GoogleCloudPlatform/ai-on-gke/finetuning-llama-7b-on-l4/README.md

 export HF_TOKEN=<paste-your-own-token>
 ```

-Create a Secret to store your HuggingFace token which will be used by the K8s job:
+Create a Secret to store your HuggingFace token which will be used by the Kubernetes job:
 ```bash
 kubectl create secret generic l4-demo --from-literal="HF_TOKEN=$HF_TOKEN"
 ```

-Run a K8s Job to download the the Llama 2 7B model to the bucket which is mounted to the K8s Pod:
+Run a Kubernetes Job to download the the Llama 2 7B model to the bucket which is mounted to the Kubernetes Pod:
 ```bash
 kubectl apply -f - << EOF
 apiVersion: batch/v1